MedeA Mechanical Properties (MT) - Explore Elastic Response and Mechanical Stability of Materials

 • Determination of minimum set of elastic coefficients, compliances, and their matrices

-• Configurational sampling and improved Hill-Walpole bounds analysis for polymers, thermosets, and amorphous systems
+• Together with MedeA HT-Launchpad, configurational sampling and improved Hill-Walpole bounds analysis for polymers, thermosets, and amorphous systems build with MedeA Amorphous Materials Builder.

 • Exhaustive use of methods available in MedeA VASP, such as LDA, GGA, GGA+U, meta-GGA, van der Waals, and hybrid functionals, spin-polarization, and fully relativistic Hamiltonians